mrisen/inet-showcases/_docs/emulation/pingpong/index.md

 **Important!** Please make sure to follow the steps on the [previous page](../) to set the application permissions!

 The showcase involves three different configurations:
-- `Simulated:` A fully simulated model with two nodes and a 100Mbps ethernet connection between them.
+- `Simulated:` A fully simulated model with two nodes and a 100Mbps Ethernet connection between them.
 - `Emulated1:` One of the nodes is simulated, the other node and the connection is in the real operating environment.
-- `Emulated2:` One of the nodes and the 100Mbps ethernet connection is simulated, the other node is in the real operating environment.
+- `Emulated2:` One of the nodes and the 100Mbps Ethernet connection is simulated, the other node is in the real operating environment.

 In all the three examples the `PingApp` of the simulated `host1` sends ping packets with the destination address of `192.168.2.2`.